How Grass-Fed Beef, Grain-Fed Beef, and Grass-Finished Beef are Different (And Why It Matters)

 Think it’s common for Americans to take antibiotics?
 Some sources suggest over 70% of the antibiotics in the US are given to animals.
 In fact, over 30 million pounds of antibiotics were given to American livestock in 2011.

 The danger of consuming antibiotics through meat is becoming more prevalent, as antibiotic use in livestock has recently been discovered as a leading cause of the rise in antimicrobial-resistant infections — leading to antibiotic resistance and increased mortality rates (8).

-There’s no pretty way to say this: the feedlots grain-fed cows live in aren’t a sanitary environment.
+There’s no pretty way to say this: the feedlots on which grain-fed cows live aren’t the most sanitary environments.
 In fact, the ground the cattle stands on is basically a mix of bacteria, mud, dirt, and feces.
 These living conditions make the cows more susceptible to illness and disease, which is why they’re commonly treated with antibiotics.